alinea’s safeguarding policy

 4. Safeguarding policy

-Alinea believes that everyone we come into contact with, regardless of race, nationality, ethnic origin, gender reassignment, gender identification, marital status, sex, sexual orientation, culture, religion or belief, pregnancy, maternity, disability, age and any other legally protected category has the right to be protected from all forms of harm, abuse, neglect and exploitation.
+Alinea believes that everyone we come into contact with, regardless of race, nationality, ethnic origin, gender reassignment, gender identification, marital status, sex, sexual orientation, culture, religion or belief, pregnancy, maternity, disability, age and any other legally protected characteristic has the right to be protected from all forms of harm, abuse, neglect and exploitation.

 This policy addresses the following areas of safeguarding:

-• protection from Sexual Exploitation, Abuse and Harassment;
+- Protection from Sexual Exploitation, Abuse and Harassment;

-• protection against Modern Slavery and Human Trafficking; and
+- Protection against Modern Slavery and Human Trafficking; and

 These key areas of safeguarding have different policies and procedures associated with them (see Associated Policies in section 8 below).